 What Causes Water Seepage?

 There is no single cause for water seepage.
 A variety of factors can contribute to water seeping into your home, and the only way to fix the problem is to accurately identify the cause.
-The team at Everdry Waterproofing is here to help you diagnose the cause of your water seepage and provide solutions to fix it and prevent it from happening again.
+The team at Everdry Waterproofing is here to help you diagnose the cause of your water seepage, provide solutions to fix it, and prevent it from happening again.
 Any of the following could cause your water seepage problem: